 Other possible historic period resources within the relocation site may include subsurface evidence of Parsons' original layout of the park.
-The design plans for the park and subsequent land maps dating to 1975 depict a walkway cutting through the St. Nicholas portion of the project area (see Figures 3-16, 3-17, 3-18, 3-19).
+The design plans for the park and subsequent land maps dating to 1975 depict a walkway cutting through the St. Nicholas portion of the project area (see Figures 5-14, 5-15, 5-16, 5-17).
 This path no longer exists as a formal design feature, but a well-trod footpath follows what was likely its original alignment.
 Portions of the original path may survive, including any formal landscaping elements associated with it.

-In light of the number of potential resources identified within this portion of the project area and the degree of disturbance caused by park construction and improvements, the St. Nicholas Park impact area possesses moderate archaeological sensitivity for resources dating from the mid-eighteenth to early twentieth centuries.
+In light of the number of potential resources identified within this portion of the project area and the degree of disturbance caused by park construction and improvements, the St. Nicholas Park impact area possesses moderate archaeological sensitivity for resources dating from the mid-eighteenth to early twentieth centuries (see Figure 5-18).